scaleoutsystems/fedn/docs/apiclient.rst

 .. image:: img/generate_admin_token.png

-To initalize the connection to the Scaleout Edge REST API:
+To initalize the connection to the Scaleout REST API:

 .. code-block:: python